bmahakud/muonHLTPaper_8_0_26/README.md

 ```
 cmsrel CMSSW_8_0_29
-# please not this cmsrel version is different from the name of the repository.
+# please note, this cmsrel version is different from the name of the repository.
 The name of repository should be 8_0_29 to be consistent but that was a typo.
 cd src
 cmsenv
 git cms-addpkg HLTrigger/Configuration